O’Reilly: The burden and blessing of being a Mets fan

 The next year, after finishing ninth in the National League in 1968, the seven-year-old Mets — Dodger blue and Giants orange adorning uniforms to honor of the city’s lost NL teams — became the “Miracle Mets” New York fell head-over-heels in love with.
 That team won 23 of 30 in September and captured the World Series against the Baltimore Orioles.
 The city went nuts: I remember money being thrown onto Fifth Avenue from the windows of Rockefeller Center in celebration.

 It’s those Miracle Mets I’ve always loved.
-“The Amazons,” did nothing for me.
+“The Amazin’s,” did nothing for me.
 I’m not sure Casey “can’t-anybody-here-play-this-game?”
-Stengel, the team’s first manager, even coined “Amazons” as a compliment.
+Stengel, the team’s first manager, even coined “Amazin’s” as a compliment.

 Face it, the Mets have rarely been amazing.
 But there was always a sense among fans, at least this one, that they could pull off miracles from time to time, like in Game Six of the ’86 series; the 10-run, eighth-inning comeback against the hated Braves in 2000 (the stadium shook so much I thought it might collapse, and I didn’t care) or the 20-8 streak that moved the team from fifth to 1st place at the close of the ’73 season.

-Note: Editor’s note: This column has been updated to correct the year the Chicago White Sox last won the World Series.